Scandinavian Tour: The Vikings of Denmark, Norway & Sweden

 Won’t you join us on this unusual journey through three countries following In the Path of the Vikings?

 Jesse Byock received his PhD from Harvard in Medieval Scandinavia and Old Norse Language, History, and Sagas.
 Additionally he studied at the Sorbonne in Paris, Georgetown University Law School, the University of Iceland, and the University of Lund in Sweden.
 At UCLA he is the Director, Old Norse Studies Program and a Professor at UCLA’s Cotsen Institute of Archaeology.
 He focuses on Viking Archaeology and history and has published widely with works translated into numerous languages.
-Dr. Byock’s books include Viking Age Iceland, Grettir’s Saga, the Saga of the Volsungs, and Viking Language 1: Learn Old Norse, Runes and Icelandic Sagas.
-He created and developed the website www.vikinglanguage.com .
+Dr. Byock’s books include Viking Age Iceland, Grettir’s Saga, The Saga of the Volsungs, Viking Language 1: Learn Old Norse, Runes and Icelandic Sagas, and Viking Language 2: The Old Norse Reader.
+He created and developed the website www.vikinglanguage.com (please click here for a digital brochure on the Viking Language Series).
 Professor Byock has been featured in specials on BBC Radio 3 and BBC World Service.
 He was the Specialist narrator for the documentary film for Smithsonian/Public Television, “Leif Eiriksson – The Man Who Almost Changed History,” and historical consultant for the History Channel’s, “The Vikings: Fury from the North.”
 Dr. Byock has been the recipient of many awards and honors including the Fulbright Distinguished Senior Fellowship Award for Research in Old Norse Archaeology, the Norwegian Government Kulturdepartementet for excavation research, and a Guggenheim Fellowship for Viking Archaeology.
 He speaks or reads several languages including Icelandic and Old Icelandic/Old Norse, Swedish, and French.
 For more than two decades, Professor Byock has been directing the Mosfell Archaeological Project in Iceland (http://www.viking.ucla.edu/mosfell_project/ ).

 (B) breakfast, (L) lunch, (D) dinner